DataMining2022/JSS/README.md

 This is the replication package of our paper for the JSS journal.

-The package consists of our dataset for 7 open-source projects as well as generated rules and obtained results.
+The package consists of our datasets for 7 open-source projects (Eclipse, Elasticsearch, Rhino, SWT, Kotlin, Guava, and JabRef) as well as generated rules and obtained results for four FPM algorithms (Apriori, FP-Growth, Eclat, and Relim).